 And don't forget to label the areas!

 Now that you have all the items in your linen closet.
-It's time to label (Affiliate Link)!
+It's time to label (affiliate)!
 It's a great way to reinforce your new system.
-Label (Affiliate Link) the bins so you and everyone in your home can find things quickly and notice if things are missing or if supplies ran out.
-Like the image above, you need to label (Affiliate Link) it if you can't see what is in it.
+Label (affiliate) the bins so you and everyone in your home can find things quickly and notice if things are missing or if supplies run out.
+Like the image above, you need to label (affiliate) it if you can't see what is in it.
 But to stay consistent, be sure to mark it anyway.
 It looks so much better when everything is labeled.

 Where to place items in a linen closet?

 Below is a visualization of where to place the items in a well-organized linen closet.
-Remember: Above eye levels are infrequently used items and lighter items.
-At eye level should be the frequently used things, and below eye level should be the heavy items and larger bins.
+Remember: Items above eye level are infrequently used and lighter.
+At eye level should be frequently used items, and below eye level should be heavy items and larger bins.

-Tip: Pull items out of the closet that does not pertain to the bathroom.
+Tip: Pull items from the closet that do not belong in the bathroom.
 It will drastically reduce the number of items in the closet and, as a result, make it less cluttered.

 That's it!
 I hope this post inspires you to make your organized linen closet.
 Do you have any unique items in your closet?
 Please comment below if you have any issues with where to store them.
 I will get back to you as soon as possible.
 Happy Organizing.